-To be eligible for the 2019 bonus, our NEOs are required to remain in employment until the distribution of such bonus.
-Because Mr. Girão's employment with the Company ended during the 2019 year, he was not eligible for a 2019 bonus.
-For 2019, the general corporate goals approved by the Board (upon recommendation of the compensation committee for purposes of executive compensation) were determined by the compensation committee to account for 125% of the target cash bonus amount payable to Chief Executive Officer, Dr. Hedrick.
-The Company's general corporate objectives included clinical, financial and operational objectives (including the pipeline expansion goals); the achievement of certain year-end cash objectives, revenue goals and business development objectives; and various operational objectives.
+For 2020, the general corporate goals approved by the Board (upon recommendation of the compensation committee for purposes of executive compensation) were determined by the compensation committee to account for 115% of the target cash bonus amount payable to Chief Executive Officer, Dr. Hedrick, and 112.5% of the target cash bonus amount payable to Chief Financial Officer, Mr. Sims.
+The Company's general corporate objectives included clinical, financial and operational objectives (including the pipeline expansion goals); the achievement of certain year-end cash objectives, achievement of certain objectives regarding the Company's outstanding loan and the raising of capital; and various operational objectives.

-Dr. Hedrick's target bonuses for 2019 as a percentage of base salary was 55% (unchanged from 2018).
-In January 2020, the compensation committee evaluated our achievement and results in 2019 as compared to the overall the corporate and individual objectives for Dr. Hedrick and the results are tabulated in the table below:
+Dr. Hedrick's target bonus for 2020 as a percentage of base salary was 55% (unchanged from 2019).
+Mr. Sims' target bonus for 2020 as a percentage of base salary was 30%.
+In February 2021, the compensation committee evaluated our achievement and results in 2020 as compared to the overall corporate and individual objectives for Dr. Hedrick and Mr. Sims and the results are tabulated in the table below: